Showing 20 top-rated tourist attractions • Updated June 2026

 Frequently Asked Questions

-What is the best tourist attraction in Gatlinburg?
+What are the best tourist attractions in Gatlinburg?

 Based on our TSM Score™ rankings, CLIMB Works Smoky Mountains - Zipline Tour is currently the top-rated tourist attraction in Gatlinburg with a rating of 5.0 from 7,106 reviews.

-How many tourist attraction are there in Gatlinburg?
+How many tourist attractions are there in Gatlinburg?

-We currently track 20 tourist attraction in Gatlinburg, all rated and reviewed by real visitors.
+We currently track 20 Tourist attractions in Gatlinburg, all rated and reviewed by real visitors.
 Our list is updated regularly as new businesses open and reviews come in.

-When is the best time to visit tourist attraction in Gatlinburg?
+When is the best time to visit tourist attractions in Gatlinburg?